jondot/awesome-aha/README.md

 ## Technology

+_How to judge technology and develop a good gut feeling_

 * :pushpin: :coffee: [Five things we need to know about technological change](web.cs.ucdavis.edu/~rogaway/classes/188/materials/postman.pdf) - a classic, mind opening essay about technology and people.
 * :coffee: [Beating the Averages](http://paulgraham.com/avg.html) - how programming languages are related to a mindset.

 ## Operating Systems

+_Understanding the almost-mechanical pieces on top of which we run our software_

 - :pushpin: [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/) - probably the most accessible book about operating systems.
 Don't have to read this cover to cover, just hunt out interesting bits you like.

 ## Unix

+_It's an operating system, but also a mindset and a cult_

 * :pushpin: [The Cathedral and the Bazaar](http://www.catb.org/esr/writings/cathedral-bazaar/) - "get" open source.